Informações do perfil

 .

 Food: We provide good wholesome food.
-3 a day, at least one of those is shared family style.
-The others could be self-prepared.Algo mais...
+3 a day, occasionally one is shared family style.
+The others are self-prepared.Algo mais...

 Why we do this: